fresh-minds/functional-matchmaking-kata/readme.md

 ### Locally

 #### Installing
+It is recommended to run Haskell locally.
+As this will allow you to use the repl.
+For running locally, you'll need GHC (compiler) and Cabal (build tool).

 1. Get ghcup https://www.haskell.org/ghcup/

+When asked on Windows, you should choose to install MSys2 and to install desktop shortcuts.
+The install will ask if you want to install Stack and Hsl.
+Stack is not needed for this Kata, HSL could be useful if you use a editor that supports it.

+On Windows you should use the 'MinGW haskell shell' shortcut on the desktop.

-2. Use ghcup to install ghc (the Haskell Compiler) and Cabal (build tool)
+2. Use ghcup to install ghc (the Haskell Compiler) and Cabal (build tool).
 ```
 ghcup install ghc 9.10.1
 ghcup install cabal